-In January 1965 the Zodiacs appeared in a band contest at Huntingdon compered by DJ Jimmy Saville which led to them being featured in a Cambridge News article, The Young Idea great publicity at the time.
-Shortly after, David Chapman left to join the Prowlers, a band he had admired for years and was replaced on drums by Willie Wilson who later went on to play with the Sutherland Brothers and Quiver and David Gilmour.
+In January 1965 the Zodiacs appeared in a band contest at Huntingdon compered by a well-known BBC Radio 1 DJ which led to them being featured in a Cambridge News article, The Young Idea great publicity at the time.
+Shortly after, David Chapman left to join the Prowlers, a band he had admired for years, and was replaced on drums by Willie Wilson who later went on to play with the Sutherland Brothers and Quiver and David Gilmour.
 When Willie moved on he was replaced by Dave Nunn.
 Fab-beats lead singer, Terry Casbolt, joined the Zodiacs in 1965 when John Clarke decided to leave and this line-up, known as Terry Bishop and the Zodiacs, continued until the band split up in 1967.
 Graham Suggitt joined David Chapman, Peter Geale and David Cooper to form Apricot with Phledge joining the Trak.

-Fenland Fair and one back to their roots in the Village hall at Great Wilbraham.
+2003 reunion In 2003 the original Zodiacs, John Clarke, Graham Suggitt, David Chapman and John 'Phledge' McDermott reformed for the August bank holiday and played two gigs, one at the Quy Fenland Fair and one back to their roots in the Village hall at Great Wilbraham.

 This became an annual event until in 2011 they lost their bass player and good friend John McDermott to cancer.
 This marked the end of the Zodiacs.

+The Ramblers

+with Albert Prior